Dog care when on vacation is something I think about every time I head outdoors with George.

 But I was ready if it did.

 That is what preparedness feels like.
 Quiet.
 Steady.
 In the background.
+It is a daily part of dog care when on vacation, not just something you think about when travelling far away.

 Why Preparedness Matters Outdoors